Studies

 “Pre-dive conditioning” refers to experimental studies

-made to demonstrate that preparation of the diver
+conducted to demonstrate that preparing the diver

-through exercises, oxygen, substances uptake, or other
+through exercises, oxygen, substance uptake, or other

-methods before the immersion has beneficial effects on
+methods before immersion has beneficial effects on

 decompression.